apache/datasketches-website/docs/Memory/MemoryPackage.md

 are managed properly.

 ### Architecture
-The Memory package has 4 key public abstract classes, which behave as "interfaces" and a number of other classes that will be described in this section.
+The Memory package consists of two major groups of classes.
+  * Classes that provide access to a <i>resource</i>, which is a linear collection of consecutive bytes.
+  * Classes that define an API for reading and writing to a resource using primitives and primitive arrays.

 #### Resourses
-The Memory package defines 4 <i>Resources</i> that at their most basic level can be viewed as an array of bytes.
+The Memory package defines 4 <i>Resources</i> that at their most basic level can be viewed as a linear collection of consecutive bytes.
   * Primitive on-heap arrays: byte[], char[], etc.
-  * ByteBuffers
+  * Java _ByteBuffer_s
   * Off-heap memory.
 Also called "native" or "direct" memory.
   * Memory-mapped files